Which seats are best, leather vs. cloth?

-There's no one-size-fits-all answer because leather and cloth seats have advantages and disadvantages.
-Consumers have long viewed leather seats as a symbol of luxury, with car buyers paying a premium for leather interiors.
-Choosing between the two should be determined by your lifestyle and priorities as much as your budget.
-If leather is right for you, but it’s too expensive, aftermarket leather seating upgrades can be a cost-saving solution.
+Choosing which is best, leather or cloth seats, will depend on your budget and preferences as a car shopper.
+Consumers have long viewed leather seats as a symbol of luxury, paying a premium for leather interiors.
+Your choice should be determined by your lifestyle and priorities as much as your budget.
+If you prefer leather, but it's too expensive, aftermarket leather seating upgrades can be a cost-saving solution.

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.